 - a new heavy vehicle is registered

-- a state or territory registration is transferred to a participating jurisdiction
+- a state or territory registration is transferred to a jurisdiction other than WA

 - a lost, damaged, destroyed or stolen number plate is replaced.

-National heavy vehicle plates will not be issued for vehicles registered in Western Australia or the Northern Territory and the plate fees for those jurisdictions will continue to apply.
+In the Northern Territory, you can opt to be issued with a national heavy vehicle plate in conjunction with any transaction.
+National heavy vehicle plates will not be issued for vehicles registered in Western Australia and the plate fee for that jurisdiction will continue to apply.

-What will the new national heavy vehicle plate look like?
+What does the new national heavy vehicle plate look like?

 Can I choose to replace my existing plate with a new national heavy vehicle plate even if I’m not required to do so?

-Yes, you can.
-As long as your vehicle is registered in a participating jurisdiction, you’ll be able to do this after 1 July 2018 (or from 1 October 2018 in Victoria).
+Yes, as long as your vehicle is registered in a participating jurisdiction.
 To swap them over, you’ll need to take your existing plate to a transport authority customer service centre in the jurisdiction where your vehicle is registered.
 The standard plate fee of $25 per set will apply.

 Can I request a specific number from a future national heavy vehicle plate number series?

-Unfortunately this won’t be possible.
+Unfortunately this is not possible.
 The aim of introducing the new national plates is to make the registration process as simple and streamlined as possible, so the industry benefits from a quicker, more-cost effective service.

 What happens when I transfer the registration of a heavy vehicle with a national heavy vehicle plate to another jurisdiction?

 It depends on which jurisdiction you’re transferring it to.
 If you’re transferring it to a participating jurisdiction, it’ll keep the same national heavy vehicle plate.
-If you’re transferring it to a non-participating jurisdiction, you’ll be issued with a new plate for that jurisdiction and the relevant fees will apply.
+If you’re transferring it to Western Australia, you’ll be issued with a new Western Australia plate and the relevant fees will apply.

 What happens to the national heavy vehicle plate when I sell a vehicle?